 This knife is clearly build to be strong and reliable, not to be sexy and quick, you’ll notice holding and operating it.
 If you want to open this knife one handed you can definitely do so, without any trouble.
 Just don’t expect to ‘flick it open’, because that’s not the kind of knife this is.

-It is made for left and right hand opening using a ring placed to the back and on op of the spine, instead of using ambidextrous thumb-studs for example.
+Made for left and right hand opening using a ring placed to the back and on top of the spine, instead of using ambidextrous thumb-studs for example.
 At first that seemed a little odd to me, but after having opened it numerous times I must say that I probably like it better than thumb studs as it is easier to exert force on this ring.

 The locking mechanism used is a half lockback system.
 It utilizes a strong backspring located along the back of the knife and incorporates a hook or lug on the backspring, which snaps into a corresponding notch on the blade’s heel when the blade is fully opened, locking the blade into position.
 Closing the blade requires you to release the blade by applying pressure to the bar spring located halfway the handle.